-Vasilis Papageorgiou is Professor of Creative Writing in the Department of Film and Literature at Linnaeus University, writer and translator.
+Vasilis Papageorgiou is Professor Emeritus of Creative Writing in the Department of Film and Literature and Docent in Comparative Literature, writer and translator.
 His doctoral thesis Euripides’ Medea and Cosmetics (Almqvist & Wiksell International, 1986) is a poststructuralist analysis of Euripides’ tragedy Medea, in which Euripides, through the radical otherness of Medea, offers a powerful criticism against the greek logos.
-His monograph on Eva Runefelt’s collection of poems Mjuka mörkret (Soft Darkness), Panta rei i Mjuka mörkret (Växjö University Press, 2003), and his recent collection of essays, Here, and Here: Essays on Affirmation and Tragic Awareness (Cambridge Scholars Publishing, 2010), constitute a series of post-Derridean discussions in an effort to trace a use of logos that escapes logos’ violent claims, within an affirmative and tragically aware openness.
+His monograph on Eva Runefelt’s collection of poems Mjuka mörkret (Soft Darkness), Panta rei i Mjuka mörkret (Växjö University Press, 2003), and his collection of essays, Here, and Here: Essays on Affirmation and Tragic Awareness (Cambridge Scholars Publishing, 2010), constitute a series of critical discussions in an effort to trace a use of logos that escapes logos’ violent claims, within an affirmative and tragically aware openness.

 Home page: chromatachromata.com